eymenkurdoglu/eymenkurdoglu.github.io/about.md

 ---
 layout: page
-title: About me
+title: Hello there.
 permalink: /about/
 ---

-# Hi :)
+I am a multimedia research engineer, aspiring the connect the world one pair of people at a time.
 I recently got my Ph.D. degree from the [ECE Department](http://engineering.nyu.edu/academics/departments/electrical) at [NYU Tandon School of Engineering](http://engineering.nyu.edu/).
 My academic parents are Prof. [Yao Wang](http://eeweb.poly.edu/~yao/) and Prof. [Yong Liu](http://eeweb.poly.edu/~yongliu/).

 # Research